meralkarakoyun/meralkarakoyun/README.md

-- 👋 Hi, I’m @meralkarakoyun, I'm a proolooonged architecture student @ Middle East Technical University
+• Hi!
+I’m @meralkarakoyun, I'm a proolooonged architecture student @ Middle East Technical University
-- 👋 From Istanbul, TURKEY
+• Live in Istanbul, TURKEY
-- 👀 I’m interested in architecture, interior design, game development, creating characters, coding, applications, virtual reality, augmented reality and mixed reality
+• Interested in architecture, interior design, game development, designing characters, coding, some reality tools such as virtual, augmented
-- 🌱 I started to learn "Unity" well it is just starting :)
+• I started to learn "Unity" well it is just starting :)
-- 💞️ I’m looking to collaborate with professionals and/or fresh learners "like me :)" I want to expand my horizon on gaming, design, some realities
+• I’m looking for professionals and/or fresh learners "like me :)" to collaborate and to wide my horizon
-- 📫 U can reach me via meral.karakoyun@metu.edu.tr and do NOT hesitate to contact!
+• U can reach me via meral.karakoyun@metu.edu.tr and do NOT hesitate to contact!